ssg-wsg/Sample-Codes/SSG-API-Testing-Application-v2/docs/Developer Guide.md

 #### User Flow

-Once the server is started, you are able to access it via:
+Once the server is started, you can access it via:

 ```text
 http://localhost:[YOUR PORT HERE]